esphome/esphome-docs/components/text_sensor/wifi_info.rst

 - **ip_address** (*Optional*): Expose the IP Address of the ESP as a text sensor.
 All options from :ref:`Text Sensor <config-text_sensor>`.
-- **address_0-address_4** (*Optional*): With IPv6 and dual stack the device get's at least two ip addresses, often more.
-To report all addresses the config could have up to 5 sub sensor to ip_address.
+- **address_0-address_4** (*Optional*): With dual stack (IPv4 and IPv6) the device will have at least two IP addresses -- often more.
+To report all addresses the configuration may have up to five sub-sensors.
 All options from
   :ref:`Text Sensor <config-text_sensor>`.
 - **ssid** (*Optional*): Expose the SSID of the currently connected WiFi network as a text sensor.
 All options from :ref:`Text Sensor <config-text_sensor>`.